Osama (film): Plot

-In Taliban-ruled Afghanistan, women must wear burqas to cover themselves and are banned from working outside the home.
-This causes difficulty for a family consisting of only an unnamed young girl, her mother, and her grandmother, whose male relatives were killed in battle during the Soviet invasion and subsequent civil wars.
+In Taliban-ruled Afghanistan, women must wear all-enveloping burqas to cover themselves and are banned from working outside the home.
+This causes difficulty for a family consisting of only an unnamed young girl, her mother, and her grandmother, whose male relatives have been killed in battle during the Soviet invasion and subsequent civil wars.
 The mother loses her hospital job when the Taliban cuts off funding, and cannot find other work.

 Desperate, the mother and grandmother decide to have the young girl disguise herself as a boy so that she can get a job.
 To persuade the girl to accept the plan, the grandmother tells her an Afghan fable about a boy who became a girl when he went under a rainbow.
 The girl reluctantly agrees, despite being afraid that the Taliban will kill her if they discover her masquerade.
 They cut her hair, and the girl plants a lock of it in a flowerpot.
 The only other people who know of the ruse are the milk vendor, who gives her a job because he was a friend of her deceased father, and a local boy named Espandi who sees through her disguise.
 It is Espandi who renames the girl Osama.

 The masquerade becomes more difficult when the Taliban draft all the local boys into their madrasa, a religious and military training school for boys.
 They are taught how to fight and conduct ghusl, ritual ablutions, including one for when they experience a nocturnal emission or, when they are older, have sex with their wives.
 Osama attempts to avoid joining the ablution session, and the schoolmaster grows suspicious of her.
 She realises that she will inevitably be found out.
 Several of the boys begin to pick on her.
 Espandi is able to protect her at first, but her secret is discovered when she begins to menstruate.

 Osama is arrested and put on trial along with two other people.
 The others are condemned and put to death, but as Osama is destitute and helpless, her life is spared; she is instead given in marriage to a much older man.
 He already has three wives, all of whom hate him and say he has destroyed their lives.
 The wives take pity on Osama, but are powerless to help her.
 The husband shows her the padlocks he uses on his wives' rooms, reserving the largest for her.
-The film ends with the new husband conducting an ablution in an outdoor bath, which the boys were earlier taught to conduct after ejaculation.
+The film ends with the new husband leading Osama to a room, then him conducting an ablution in an outdoor bath, which the boys were earlier taught to conduct after ejaculation.